 In some cases, however, one of the devices may be incapable of requesting communication; for example, a serial device such as a barcode reader attached to a serial communication module on a controller.
 The serial device is incapable of requesting Ethernet communication; essentially it can only listen and provide data when asked.
 In cases like this, the controller must use Open Outgoing Communication to initiate communication.
-(For serial devices attached directly to a serial port on a SNAP PAC controller or brain, see "Communicating with Serial Devices" on page 290.)
+(For serial devices attached directly to a serial port on a SNAP PAC controller or brain, SNAP-LCE controller, or SNAP Ultimate brain, see "Communicating with Serial Devices" on page 316.)